Trackko/try2win/README.md

 This bot is for educational and testing purposes only.
 Use at your own risk.
 Always verify transactions before confirming them.

 ---
-Made with ❤️ for the Somnia community
+Made with ❤️ By TRACKKO